-In early November 2015, SPEL Environmental held four, very successful and well attended, breakfast seminars specifically arranged for councils, consultants and developers.
+In early November 2015, SPEL Stormwater held four, very successful and well attended, breakfast seminars specifically arranged for councils, consultants and developers.

 After having worked together with University of Sunshine Coast (USC) and Queensland University of Technology (QUT) on numerous successful research projects, we felt it was time to celebrate and share the results of some of our collaborative research projects and achievements.